Leasw144/slapjack/README.md

 - [Tech Sith](https://www.youtube.com/watch?v=rPNGB0ZLvdw&t=1s)

 ## CSS work
 For the most part, the general CSS structure was fairly straight forward.
 Because I had some time left, I decided to restyle my red CSS background into something a bit cooler.
 I mostly blame the style for the [music](https://www.youtube.com/watch?v=9D2K2wvhinE) I was listening to that gave it a Tron like vibe.
+The background with the tiny grid is loosely based on [MetaKirby's](https://metakirby5.github.io/yorha/) template design off of Nier Automata's menu screen.
+I was able to figure out what was making the grid and replicate and enlarge them as I saw fit for this project.

 It then led me down this rabbit-hole where I learned about box `shadow` and `text-shadow` which produces the glow.